riscv-boom/riscv-boom/docs/sections/reorder-buffer.rst

--  Jump-register instructions must know both their own PC **and the PC of the following instruction** in the program to verify if the front-end predicted the correct JR target.
+-  Jump-register instructions must know both their own PC **and the PC of the following instruction** in the program to verify if the Front-end predicted the correct JR target.

 This information is incredibly expensive to store.
 Instead of passing PCs down the pipeline, branch and jump instructions access the ROB’s “PC